RPriest/gfs/README.md

-# Credit to Tomnomnom for that great tools
+# GF Pattern

+gf is a some tools for grep some some value made by [Tomnomnom](https://github.com/tomnomnom)